Who is eligible to enter?

 SEJ Awards: First-place winning entries will receive $500, a trophy, certificate and discounts off that year's annual conference.
 Second-place winners receive $250 and a certificate and third-place winners and honorable mentions will receive a certificate.
 Winners in all three places and honorable mentions can attend the conference at a discounted rate.

 The Nina Mason Pulliam Award for the best of the best environmental journalism, awards $10,000 to one entry selected from the first-place winners of SEJ's Awards for Reporting on the Environment.
 The prize also includes travel, registration and hotel expenses (up to $2500 ) for the winner, or representatives of the winning team, to attend SEJ's annual conference and be recognized at the awards presentation ceremony, Friday, Oct.
 5, 2018, in Flint, Michigan.
 All SEJ Awards first-place winners will be automatically entered into the Nina Mason Pulliam Award.

 How much does it cost?

 Group entries pay the same fee as individuals, but groups or individuals that enter the contest more than once in the same year must pay a separate fee for each entry.
-Groups pay the SEJ member rate if at least one of the reporters on the entry is a member of SEJ.
+Groups pay the SEJ member rate if at least one of the reporters with a byline on the entry is a member of SEJ.

 Panels of journalists, journalism educators and other qualified individuals appointed by the awards committee will judge qualified entries and pick place-winners.
 Judges may select no winners in a category if they decide there are no deserving entries.
-The awards committee, whose members are appointed by the SEJ board, is the final authority for interpreting contest rules and may disqualify entries that do not comply with those rules.

 Copies of place-winning stories will be retained as an archive by SEJ and may be reproduced on the SEJ website and in SEJ publications at SEJ’s discretion.